 It is very important that only authorized persons are picking up your child.
 The registration forms you complete tell us who may and who may not pick up your child.
-If anyone is picking up other than those listed, a special form must be submitted.
-These forms are available at the front desk of each center or from the directors.
+If anyone is picking up other than those listed, staff must be notified in writing via the Procare App.
 If there is a last-minute change in plans, you may call and give us verbal permission for someone else to pick up.
 Please tell anyone else picking up your child that they will be required to present a photo ID.